puppetlabs/puppetlabs-panos/README.md

 #### Proxy Puppet agent

-Since a Puppet agent is not available for Palo Alto devices, we need a proxy Puppet agent (either a compile master, or another agent) to run Puppet on behalf of the device.
+Since a Puppet agent is not available for Palo Alto devices, we need a proxy Puppet agent (either a compile server, or another agent) to run Puppet on behalf of the device.

 #### Install dependencies

 Once the module has been installed, install dependencies of the module:

-1. Classify or apply the `panos` class on each master (master of masters, and if present, compile masters and replica master) that serves catalogs for this module.
+1. Classify or apply the `panos` class on each server (server of servers, and if present, compile servers and replica server) that serves catalogs for this module.
 1. Classify or apply the `panos` class on each proxy Puppet agent that proxies for Palo Alto devices.

-Run puppet agent -t on the master(s) before using the module on the agent(s).
+Run puppet agent -t on the server(s) before using the module on the agent(s).

 ### Getting started with PANOS